StephenDsouza90/genai-pipeline-challenge/README.md

    - Categorize recipes by skill level: Beginner, Intermediate, Advanced
    - Filter by cooking time: Quick (15 min), Medium (30 min), Extended (60+ min)

+4. **Upload Images along with Text**
+    - Allow users to upload images as well as text in case some ingredients are not available in the image

 ### Technical Improvements

 1. **Intelligent Caching Layer**